About Christina Sadler

 The turning point was when I lost my nan.
 We were incredibly close and I struggled to cope.
 I was given a journal.
 The journal said to set small goals.
 I decided to set the goal "be creative again".
 I picked up a paintbrush and just started documenting anything that inspired me.
 Immediately it helped, I felt so much happier when I was painting and just having fun making things.

 When the pandemic hit, like most of us it became a time to reassess and altered perspectives.
 Work started getting in the way of family, my son started school and I promised a film night to celebrate his first week.
 I ended up losing track of time and once I got home he was in bed.
 I realised I wanted to spend more time with my family and I could achieve this by following my dream.
 So, I quit my steady income job and decided to focus on selling my art.
-I've not looked back!
-I am now represented by a gallery, selected by British Brand exchange to be in John Lewis and have had the privilege to work on some amazing projects with the NHS.

 Find out What I do